benmneb/word-of-the-buddha/web/content/09_the-gradual-training.md

 ## Confidence

-<span class="sutta-ref">MN 27</span> You hear that Dhamma.
+<span className="sutta-ref">MN 27</span> You hear that Dhamma.
 On hearing the Dhamma you acquire confidence in the Buddha.
 Possessing that faith, you consider thus: “Household life is troublesome and busy; life as a monastic is free and relaxed.
 It is not easy, while living in a house, to lead the holy life utterly perfect and pure.
 Suppose I shave off my hair, put on the orange robe, and go forth from the worldly life into monastic life.”

 On a later occasion, having given away all your wealth, abandoning your circle of relatives and friends, you shave off your hair, put on the orange robe, and go forth from the home life into monastic life.

 ## Virtue

-<span class="sutta-ref">MN 27</span> When you have gone forth, you train in the monastic way of life:
+<span className="sutta-ref">MN 27</span> When you have gone forth, you train in the monastic way of life:

 You abstain from killing living beings; with rod and weapon laid aside, conscientious, merciful, you live compassionate to all living beings.